-Indicator status Meaning Description Steady green Ready Power is on and the docking station is working correctly.
+Indicator status Meaning Description Off No power Docking station does not have power.
+Steady green Ready Power is on and the docking station is working correctly.
 Flashing green Ejecting Cartridge is ejecting.
 Flashing amber Fault Docking station has detected a fault condition with the docking station.